 - Low Price.
 Wish is about affordability.
 It offers Chinese-made products right from Chinese manufacturers what makes it one of the cheapest marketplaces.
 The lowest shipping cost makes around $3-4, vendors only pay for a definite volume of goods instead of paying for shipping per product.

 - Rewards.
-Besides cheap cost of items, the store frequently offers various customer loyalty programs, for instance, daily login points, 60-90% discounts, or bonuses for purchasing a special group of items, event-based rewards, mini-games, promo codes, etc.
+Besides the cheap cost of items, the store frequently offers various customer loyalty programs , for instance, daily login points, 60-90% discounts, or bonuses for purchasing a special group of items, event-based rewards, mini-games, promo codes, etc.

 - Simplicity.
 The app has a plain look and standard navigation.
 However, its strength is in the simplicity of an online shop that puts the buyer’s focus solely on purchasing and nothing more.

 - Diversity.
-The platform is an everything-you-need-in-one-place spot, so the list of items includes the variety of beauty products, clothes, jewelry, kitchenware, electronic devices, cables, and more exotic goods for any taste.
+The platform is an everything-you-need-in-one-place spot, so the list of items includes a variety of beauty products, clothes, jewelry, kitchenware, electronic devices, cables, and more exotic goods for any taste.

 - Delivery.
 The marketplace offers 1-2 or 5-7 days special delivery service depending on where the store is located and what the customer destination is with an opportunity to track each stage of arrival.
 There’s also the same day door-to-door delivery within a few hours for closer destinations.